Donnie-1/Pathfinding-Visualiser/README.md

 # Pathfinding Visualizer
 Welcome to Pathfinding Visualizer!
 I built this application because I was fascinated by pathfinding algorithms, and I wanted to visualize them in action.
-It is available at https://pathfinding-visualiser.vercel.app/
+It is built with React and is available at https://pathfinding-visualiser.vercel.app/

 # Demonstration
 Click and hold to create walls or generate a random maze and then select from one of three algorithms (more coming soon) to be visualised.